abipster/CasaEsperta/docs/server.md

 * [Shinobi](shinobi.md)

 TODO #3
+## How does it work
+I'll explain more or less how all of whis works together.

+Traefik handles automatically the reverse proxy and SSL certificates side of things.

+The "external" authentication is handled by Google authentication, where the Google accounts you permitted will be able to login with their Google accounts and have access to your services.
+Some of the services have another authentication layer in front of them, but only valid Google accounts will be able to get there.

+There's a main frontpage, exposed at https://example.pt by [Organizr](organizr.md).
+Its [main page](../images/organizr.png) have my server and Raspberry Pis system dashboard so I can have an overview of the state of those machines.
+It has some admin services on the side bar, like Dozzle, Filerun and Portainer and [Heidall](../images/heimdall.png) as well, as a page to explose the remainder of my services.

+I use InfluxDb and grafana to store sensor data and visualize it.

+Guacamole is mostly used to access remotely to my servers without exposing my ports.

+If I ever need to browse my data files or share a video with someone, I can do it with Filerun on the go.

+Sonarr and Radarr are used to manage what TV Shows and Movies I want and use Jackett's indexers to send download requests to qBittorrent.
+With Plex Media Server I can then watch what's stored in the server.

 ## Guide
 This guide assumes there's a clean Ubuntu Server 20.04 install, but it might also work with other Ubuntu based versions, clean or not.
 It also assumes that there's a Windows 10 client machine to SSH from and to access samba shares.